 Melina Thompson has a way with the two very decadent ingredients her blog is named after — sugar and butter.
 The writer and cook behind Sugary and Buttery whipped up this delicious twist on a standard cheesecake in this exclusive recipe for Inside & Out.
-The festive dessert looks even more beautiful when served with our Shasta Round Chargers and Barcelona Napkins.
+The festive dessert looks even more beautiful when served with our Vintage Wood Chargers and PB Classic Belgian Flax Linen Napkins.
 Read on for Melina’s recipe and baking tips, below!

 Written by Melina Thompson of Sugary & Buttery, exclusively for Inside & Out.

 This cheese cake is a twist on a traditional Spanish cheese cake recipe, Quesada Asturiana, from a northern region of Spain.
 Usually, the recipe calls for requeson, a Spanish goat cheese, but I replaced it with ricotta, which makes an absolute perfect substitute.
 Flavored with cinnamon, lemon and brandy, it is probably the cheese cake with the most interesting flavor I’ve ever tasted!
 Top it with toasted meringue and you get one of the most beautiful summer cakes for your next garden party.
 And the Pottery Barn napkins just tie in wonderfully with the whole Mediterranean theme, pure summer feeling!